-NPR's Winter/Fall 2021 Internship Program will be offered onsite, fully remote, or a hybrid of the two as determined by each individual team's structure.
+NPR's Internship Program is offered onsite, fully remote, or a hybrid of the two as determined by each individual team's structure.
 See specific internship postings for more details.

 Many Member Stations offer internships of their own: check your local station's website for details.